rsyncOSX/RsyncGUI/README.md

 ### Apple App Sandboxing technology

 Apple has the [App Sandboxing technology](https://developer.apple.com/app-sandboxing/) for protecting the user for malicious software.
 To release a macOS app on Apple Mac App Store require the app to execute inside a sandbox.
 This repository is a fork of RsyncOSX to enable RsyncGUI to execute inside a sandbox to be released on the Mac App Store.
 The name of the app is due to Apple naming conventions for apps released on the Mac App Store.

-Much of the work on sandbox is based upon [Sandbox code](https://github.com/regexident/Sandbox).
-The user has to allow the app to read all catalogs and if remote servers is utilized rsync must be allowed to read the private ssh certificates.
+Some of the work on sandbox is based upon [Sandbox code](https://github.com/regexident/Sandbox).

 ### Some words about RsyncGUI